droberson/ELFparasite/README.md

 # ELFparasite

 Simple parasite for ELF binaries.
 Tested on Linux.
+Adds a bindshell on port 4444 to an existing binary.